mozilla-services/sign-xpi-lib/CONTRIBUTING.rst

     $ python setup.py test or py.test
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 and tox, just pip install them into your virtualenv (for example, using ``pip install -r requirements_dev.txt``).

 6. Commit your changes and push your branch to GitHub::